-On September 12, 2019, in conjunction with the entry into the Pharmakon Senior Secured Notes, the Company terminated the Athyrium senior secured notes and all outstanding amounts under such notes were repaid in full, and all security interests and other liens granted to or held by Athyrium were terminated and released.
-At the time of termination, the Company paid Athyrium (i) accrued and unpaid interest since June 18, 2019 of \$2,049, (ii) an exit fee of 2% of the aggregate principal amount of the notes outstanding under the under the Athyrium note purchase agreement, and (iii) a prepayment fee due under the Athyrium note purchase agreement of \$3,669.
+In conjunction with Athyrium senior secured note termination, all outstanding amounts under such notes were repaid in full, and all security interests and other liens granted to or held by Athyrium were terminated and released.
+At the time of termination, the Company paid Athyrium (i) accrued and unpaid interest since June 18, 2019 of \$2,049, (ii) an exit fee of 2% of the aggregate principal amount of the notes outstanding under the Athyrium note purchase agreement, and (iii) a prepayment fee due under the Athyrium note purchase agreement of \$3,669.
 As a result, the Company recorded a loss on extinguishment of \$7,155.

-The Company recorded interest expense of \$9,623 and \$9,229 during the years ended December 31, 2019 and 2018, respectively, in conjunction with both the Athyrium senior secured notes and the Pharmakon Senior Secured Notes.
+The Company recorded interest expense of \$13,008 and \$9,623 during the years ended December 31, 2020 and 2019, respectively, in conjunction with both the Athyrium senior secured notes and the Pharmakon Senior Secured Notes.
 Interest expense included total coupon interest, and the amortization of exit fees, front end fees and the amortization of debt issuance costs.